VP-UML Plug-in Development

 Running the Plug-in

-1. Start VP-UML in a new workspace.
-Create a new project by selecting File > New Project from the pop-up menu.
-Name the project Test Plug-in and click Create Blank Project.
+1. Create a new project in Visual Paradigm by selecting Project > New from the application toolbar.
+In the New Project window, enter Test Plug-in as project name and click Create Blank Project.

 2. Draw a simple use case diagram with 2 use cases Post Topic and Reply Topic, like this: